danboyne/ACORN/README.md

 >acorn.exe &nbsp; &nbsp; \<input file\>&nbsp; &nbsp; &nbsp; > &nbsp; &nbsp; &nbsp; logfile.txt

 The `<input file>` is a text file that describes the silicon chip, package, and/or PCB, in addition to the locations of the start- and end-terminals of each net.
-There are hundreds of examples of such input files in the `ACORN_TESTS` subdirectory.
+There are hundreds of examples of such input files in the `tests` subdirectory.
 To get started, try a small example such as `4n_800x_500y_4L_obstacles_wide_vias.txt`.
 In other words, copy this text file to the working directory that contains `acorn.exe`, and type the following command:

 >acorn.exe &nbsp; &nbsp; 4n_800x_500y_4L_obstacles_wide_vias.txt&nbsp; &nbsp; &nbsp; > &nbsp; &nbsp; &nbsp; logfile.txt